How Do I Value Myself As An Eyelash Artist

 To obtain a better understanding of what your future earning potential is capable of achieving you have to consider many factors, which we will go through individually.

 The number one factor has always been and will always be the Market you are planning on working in.
 Depending on the country, city, and even neighborhood you plan to operate in could dramatically fluctuate your market cap (what you can realistically charge without overpricing yourself and turning away your clients).
 Each country and city has its own market value, to know what that value is, one must do their research.
 Put on your secret shopper hat and find out, on average, what do 5 similarly skilled and located artists/salons charge in your area.
 Based on what your research shows, you can add or subtract for additional factors (to be covered later in the article) like experience, venue, size, long-term goals.
 Get those numbers on paper and proceed to the next factor, skill level.

 Another aspect that many of our young students overlook is the Venue they will be presenting to their new clients.
-Visual decor and overall appearance of your workplace can drastically influence your earning potential.
+The visual decor and overall appearance of your workplace can drastically influence your earning potential.
 Presenting a clean, bright and inviting working atmosphere to the client is your first impression and could most likely make or break your career.
-A client can tell a lot about your work habits and dedication level by simply looking at your work space.
-By creating that “spa like” truly unique and relaxing atmosphere for your client, in which they can come, lay down and relax you will be maximizing your potential revenue.
+A client can tell a lot about your work habits and dedication level by simply looking at your workspace.
+By creating that “spa-like” truly unique and relaxing atmosphere for your client, in which they can come, lay down and relax you will be maximizing your potential revenue.

 As a reference, we have put together a potential earnings list throughout the world and the US.
 The earnings are based on the average service cost for Volume Eyelash Extension set done by an experienced lash artist.

 London, UK $138

 For more information on a career as an eyelash extension artist please browse our website or contact one of our customer support team specialists who would be more than happy to discuss your career options.
 Our vast FAQ section is a great tool to obtain answers to the most commonly asked questions.